single9/api-wrapper/README.md

 ### Factory `baseUrl`

 You can use factory function to dynamically set the base URL.
-This is useful if your host domaint is a SRV record.
+This is useful if your host domain is a SRV record.

 **Example**